-Adequate and consistent watering is essential during your plant's first year in the garden.
+Adequate and consistent watering is essential for your plants.
 Infrequent, long soakings of water that thoroughly saturate the soil are more effective than frequent, light applications of water.

 Due to variable geographical and environmental conditions, a specific watering schedule is difficult to define.
 However, as a rule of thumb, you should not allow the soil or the original root ball to completely dry out.
-During the first summer, you may need to water as often as every few days in periods of drought and extreme summer heat.
+During periods of drought or extreme summer heat, you may need to water as often as every few days.
 To determine if your plant needs water, dig a few inches into the soil next to the plant.
 If the soil is dry 2-3 inches below the surface, it is time to water.